 Zurampic has fateful side effects with a boxed warning for risks of acute renal failure.
 The major adverse cardiovascular events of Zurampic have been observed in clinical trials; Zurampic has other undesired side effects.

 2. Xanthine oxidase inhibitors: to decrease the production of uric acid in the body - Allopurinol, Febuxostat.

-Allopurinol may lead to Stevens Johnson syndrome (serious red skin rash), a potentially fatal disease.
-It also results stomach upset, nausea, diarrhea, headache, fever, loss of appetite, unexpected weight loss, painful urination, blood in the urine, itching or drowsiness.
+Allopurinol may lead to Stevens-Johnson syndrome (serious red skin rash), a potentially fatal disease.
+It also results in stomach upset, nausea, diarrhea, headache, fever, loss of appetite, unexpected weight loss, painful urination, blood in the urine, itching or drowsiness.

 URAT1 Inhibitors for Gout treatment (Uricosuric Drug)

 · Clinically Significant Reduction of Serum Urate from Phase 1

 · Great Potency both in Vitro and in Vivo